NKAmazing/Deepcatcher_web/README.md

     ├── .gitignore               # File to allow Git to ignore any kind of files in the repository.
     ├── main.py                  # Main script: File in charge of running the application and establishing the most important methods such as Pagination.
     ├── README.md                # Documentation file that stores a brief explanation about the project
-    └── requirements.txt         # Software Dependencies and Libraries that provides support for the software functionalities.
+    ├── requirements.txt         # Software Dependencies and Libraries that provides support for the software functionalities.
+    └── test_gpu.py              # Test Gpu script: File to list, test, and verify the correct use of the PC's dedicated GPU.
 ```

 ## Credits